iAderemilekun/data-cleaning-with-SQL/README.md

 ## Introduction

-This project focuses on cleaning and preparing data of a comprehensive Sales, Customer records, locations and product information of a company dataset using SQL.
+This project focuses on cleaning and preparing data of a real life comprehensive Sales, Customer records, locations and product information of a company dataset using SQL.

 ## Overview
 The dataset contained six tables with duplicate records, missing values, inconsistent formatting and empty sapces which affects the accuracy of the data analysis.
 With SQL queries, i cleaned and transformed the dataset into a more organized and reliable format for analysis.